Before making a move, did you do your Tax Planning?

-We all know lowering your taxable income will directly result in you paying less tax.
+We all know lowering your taxable income will directly result in you paying less tax this year.
 But here are some other areas where a reduced income will benefit you:

 - Student Aid – when applying for student aid (for your child or for yourself), eligibility is based on a number of factors, one of them being income.
 Income is determined by AGI (adjusted gross income) which is something you can influence by participating in some of your Federal Benefits.

 - Income based repayment of Student loans – your monthly student loan obligation can possibly be determined by your AGI.
 The lower your AGI, the lower your monthly obligation can be.
 Once again, participating in some of your Federal Benefits can lower your AGI.

 - Ability to deduct student loan interest – If you make too much money, you could lose the ability to deduct your student loan interest.
 By participating in some of your employee benefits, you can lower your AGI and qualify for a student loan interest tax-deduction.

 - Eligible to make IRA (ROTH or Traditional) contributions – Your ability to contribute to an IRA, or to receive the maximum tax deduction in an IRA is tied to your AGI.
 Lowering your AGI can make you eligible to participate in IRA, even if you’re already maxing out your TSP!